alkindli/alkindli/README.md

 Stand still data cannot effect cryptocurrencies as are any website.
 Stand still data is artificial not upload or download.
 Stand still data still has signal higher than wide range.

+Asking doguring out how follium reacts to data.